TW2/RedPlanetX/README.md

 A small tool to modify videos.

-Here is the third concept version of RedPlanet.
+Here is the fourth concept version of RedPlanet.
 RedPlanetX (RedPlanet Xpress) is a tool which can modify video by addition of transparent layers onto the original video.
 For the moment it's still an experimental project, some functions don't work.

-Written in Java, it uses Xuggle to extract images of a video (the first time you open it, there is a save in a JSON file for the next times) and the encoding of your test project.
-In the future, we could also use scripting in JRuby, Jython and Rhino (maybe).
-For the moment you can test it with care, by writing by example a simple hello world.
-There isn't a real integration of scripting for the moment.
+Written in C# and designed to be a tool for Windows (for the moment), it uses ffmpeg to extract images and encode them.
+A save in JSON is made at the opening of a new video and reloads the files for the next time.
+At this time, you cannot save or load a project.
+In the future, we could also use scripting in Python maybe.

-The project ins't ready for a download (which will be <a href="http://www.redarchive.hol.es/">available in an external site</a>), if you would to see it, you must compile it by using NetBeans and the required libraries which are <a href="https://github.com/artclarke/xuggle-xuggler">Xuggle</a> and its dependencies, <a href="http://code.google.com/p/json-simple/">JSON simple</a>, <a href="https://github.com/jruby/jruby">JRuby</a>, <a href="http://www.jython.org/">Jython</a> and <a href="https://svgsalamander.java.net/docs/use.html">SVG Salamander</a>.
+If you want to download an alpha release, it's <a href="http://www.redarchive.hol.es/">available in an external site</a>.
+Otherwise, the whole project is in this site.
+So have fun with source.

-For a world access, RedPlanetX is only in english for the moment (I develop it in english but if you see errors it's my fault, I cannot do some miracles because I am french !).
-I hope you can understand my english XD !
+For a world access, RedPlanetX is only in english for the moment !

 ---